Åstol: History

 Åstol was known as a fishing hub with a net bindery (workshop for making fish nets), as well as an ice plant that supplied ice to both Åstol's fishing fleets and other nearby fishing camps and bunker boats.
 The village had amenities like a shore cash desk that provided everything needed for fishing, a number of grocery stores, and a bakery.
 However, by the late 1960s, there was no more space left on the island to build new homes.

 The fishing industry on Åstol came to an end in the 1970s when modern steel trawlers, some only a few years old, were sold off.
-Administratively, Åstol was orgininally part of Stenkyrka parish.
+Administratively, Åstol was originally part of Stenkyrka parish.
 However, following the municipal reform in 1862, it became part of Stenkyrka rural municipality.
 In 1886, the Tjörnekalv municipal society was established for the locality.

 From 1918 onwards, Åstol and Tjörnekalv became part of the newly formed Rönnäng rural municipality.
 This was later incorporated into Tjörn rural municipality in 1959, where Tjörnekalv municipal society was dissolved.
 Since 1971, Åstol has been part of Tjörn Municipality.